 - Diabetes mellitus,

-Once diagnosed, individuals with Hemochromatosis can begin monitoring the amount of iron that they have in their body and with under medical supervision and care, create a diet low in iron and possibly undergo occasional rounds of phlebotomy to maintain one’s iron levels within a safe “range”.
+Fortunately, once diagnosed, individuals with Hemochromatosis can begin monitoring the amount of iron they have in their body and, under medical supervision and care, create a diet low in iron and possibly undergo occasional rounds of phlebotomy to maintain one’s iron levels within a safe “range.”

 What kind of information will the insurance companies ask me or be interested in?